Jsbbvk/PartyGames/README.md

 # CaptionThis

-Multiplayer game where the best caption to a meme wins
+Multiplayer game where the best caption of a meme wins